 Utah veterans can apply for France's Legion of Honor through the French consulate in San Francisco, 415-397-4330.

 To qualify, one must have fought in at least one of the four main campaigns of the liberation of France: Normandy, Provence, Ardennes or northern France.

-Those selected are appointed to the rank of Knight of the Legion of Honor.
+D-Day">Legion of Honor.
 France's highest distinction, the honor was begun in 1802 by Napoleon Bonaparte.